 McMahon’s resonant voice and laughter earned him the nickname ‘The Human Laughtrack’ as he performed his duties on the show for nearly 30 years, even with guest hosts Jay Leno and Joan Rivers.
 Leno took over the show in 1992.

-In 2008, in one of his final interviews, McMahon told Uinterview exclusively his most memorable moment from working with Carson.
+In 2008, in one of his final interviews, McMahon exclusively told Uinterview about his most memorable moments from working with Carson.
 “50 years ago, on Oct.
-13, it was a Monday, and I walk out on stage at the little theater on 44th Street right across from the Hubert Theater, there I was standing on the stage.
+13, it was a Monday, and I walked out on stage at the little theater on 44th Street right across from the Hubert Theater; there I was standing on the stage.
 Johnny Carson was over here about nine feet from where I was.
 This was my first opportunity to say ‘Welcome to Who Do You Trust starring Johnny Carson!’,” McMahon told Uinterview.
-“I’m doing now the credits of the advertisers on the show that day.
-I had to say ‘The cake mixers you can trust!’
+“I’m now doing the credits for the advertisers on the show that day.
+I had to say, ‘The cake mixers you can trust!’
 I had six of them.
-I’m not on camera yet, I’m just in the little theater, a 400-seat theater, and I’m doing this.
-Johnny Carson walked from over there over to my script and set fire to my script.
-This was my very first day working with Johnny Carson 50 years ago and I’m reading charcoal at the bottom of this paper and I realized then that we were in for something.
-Luckily, it lasted for 34 years we worked together.
+I’m not on camera yet; I’m just in the little, 400-seat theater, and I’m doing this.
+Johnny Carson walked over there over to my script and set fire to my script.
+This was my very first day working with Johnny Carson 50 years ago, and I’m reading charcoal at the bottom of this paper, and I realized then that we were in for something.
+Luckily, it lasted for 34 years, and we worked together.
 So the most memorable part of our relationship was that burning charcoal in my hands.”

 From 1983-1995, McMahon served as the host of the talent program Star Search, ending his reign only after the show was canceled.
 He made a guest appearance on its brief CBS reboot in 2003 with host Arsenio Hall.
 During his time on the show, McMahon saw some talented acts and some strange ones.